-Tree Study & Identification: Students learn why trees are important, how to read the events in tree cookies, and how to identify tress around camp.
+- Tree Study & Identification: Students learn why trees are important, how to read the events in tree cookies, and how to identify trees around camp.

-Watersheds, Streams, and Erosion: In this class, students experience how surface processes like stream erosion work through experimentation and basic engineering.
+- Watersheds, Streams, and Erosion: In this class, students experience how surface processes like stream erosion work through experimentation and basic engineering.
 Students will look at 3D topographic maps and model stream flow through a hands on experiment in the sand.